networkx/networkx/doc/source/reference/api_2.0.rst

 * [`#1241 <https://github.com/networkx/networkx/pull/1210>`_]
   A new :samp:`networkx.algorithms.dominance` package is added for dominance/dominator algorithms on directed graphs.
-Initially, a :samp:`immediate_dominators` is provided for computing immediate dominators/dominator trees.
+It contains a :samp:`immediate_dominators` function for computing immediate dominators/dominator trees and a :samp:`dominance_frontiers` function for computing dominance frontiers.

 Removed functionalities
 -----------------------